-Pursuant to 5 CCR Section 3098.2(b), as part of the 80 hours of training set forth in Task 8.1 above, a hearing officer's initial training shall include at least 20 hours of training in the adjudication of special education disputes, which may include practical, clinical, or simulated training, and which shall include, but not be limited to:
+Pursuant to 5 CCR Section 3098.2(b), as part of the 80 hours of training set forth in Task 8.1 above, a hearing officer's initial training shall include at least 20 hours

 - a.
 The substantive and procedural laws relating to the IDEA (20 U.S.C.
 Section 1400 et seq.) - b.
 The substantive and procedural laws relating to 34 CFR, part 300 et seq. - c.
 The substantive and procedural laws relating to EC Section 56000 et seq. - d.
-The substantive and procedural laws relating to 5 CCR Section 3000 et seq. - e.
+The substantive and procedural laws relating to 5 CCRSection 3000 et seq. - e.
 Federal and state statutes and regulations related to the laws and regulations identified in Task 8.2(1)-(4) of this agreement - f.
 Court and administrative rulings interpreting or implementing all of the above - g.
 Common disabilities and their impact on human functioning - h.
-The impact of common disabilities on student academic, developmental and functional needs in an educational environment
+The impact of common disabilities on student academic, developmental and functional needs in an educational environment - i.
+Disability awareness

-- i.
-Disability awareness - j.
+- j.
 Options for the accommodation of disabilities in education and elsewhere - k.
-Services and supports available to students with exceptional needs - I. Adaptation of general education strategies for students with disabilities - m.
-Participation of children with exceptional needs in special education disputes - n.
-Participation of parents, guardians, and representatives of children with exceptional needs in special education disputes - o.
-Participation of teachers, instructional assistants, educational support personnel, and administrators in special education disputes
+Services and supports available to students with exceptional needs - Adaptation of general education strategies for students with disabilities - Participation of children with exceptional needs in special education disputes - n, Participation of parents, guardians, and representatives of children with exceptional needs in special education disputes - Participation of teachers, instructional assistants, educational support personnel, and administrators in special education disputes